Man agrees to plead guilty in Basquiat artwork fraud scheme

 LOS ANGELES -- A former Los Angeles auctioneer has agreed to plead guilty in a cross-country art fraud scheme where he created fake artwork and falsely attributed the paintings to artist Jean-Michel Basquiat, federal prosecutors said Tuesday.

-The paintings ultimately wound up at the Orlando Museum of Art in Florida before they were seized by federal agents last year in a scandal that roiled the museum and led to its CEO's departure.
+The paintings ultimately wound up at the Orlando Museum of Art in Florida before they were seized by federal agents last year in a scandal that roiled the museum and led to its CEO's departure after he threatened an art expert and told her to “shut up.”

 Basquiat, a Neo-expressionist painter whose success came during the 1980s, lived and worked in New York before he died in 1988 at age 27 from a drug overdose.
 The Orlando Museum of Art scandal came in 2022 when a federal raid ended in the seizure of 25 paintings whose authenticity had been in question for a decade.
-The museum had been the first to display the artwork.
+The museum had been the first to display the artwork, and its former director had previously insisted the artwork was legitimate.

 Defendant Michael Barzman, 45, was charged Tuesday in federal court in Los Angeles with making false statements to the FBI during an interview last year, the U.S. Attorney’s Office said in a news release.
 He has agreed to plead guilty and faces up to five years in prison.

-Barzman's court date has not been scheduled, and his attorney did not immediately respond to a request for comment Tuesday.
-Barzman admitted that he and another man, identified only as “J.F.” in court papers, had created the bogus paintings and agreed to split the sales' proceeds.
+Barzman’s court date has not been scheduled.
+Barzman admitted that he and another man, identified only as “J.F.” in court papers, had created the bogus paintings and agreed to split the sales’ proceeds.

-A spokesperson for the Orlando Museum of Art also did not immediately return a request for comment Tuesday.
-The museum's former director had previously insisted the artwork was legitimate.
+“Mr. Barzman was drowning in medical debt after battling cancer for decades,” his attorney Joel Koury said in a statement Tuesday.
+“In desperation, he participated in this scheme because he was afraid of losing his health insurance.
+Since then, he has cooperated and done everything asked of him to compensate for his poor judgement.”

+Mark Elliott, the chairman of the Orlando museum's board of trustees, said in a statement that the museum “has recommitted itself to its mission to provide excellence in the visual arts with its exhibitions, collections, and educational programming” in the wake of the scandal.

 Barzman admitted to the FBI — after repeated denials in interviews with federal agents, leading to Tuesday’s felony charge — that he made a false provenance for the paintings by claiming in a notarized document that they had been found in television writer Thad Mumford's storage locker.